qriouslad/debug-log-manager/README.md

 * **Enable auto-refresh** to automatically load new log entries.
 No need to manually reload the browser tab, or to ```tail -f``` the log file on the command line.
 * **Easily clear the debug.log file** to save disk space and more easily observe newly occurring errors on your site.

-A more compact version of Debug Log Manager is included as part of the [System Dashboard plugin](https://wordpress.org/plugins/system-dashboard/), should you prefer a single plugin that does more.
+A simpler and more compact version of Debug Log Manager is included as part of the [System Dashboard plugin](https://wordpress.org/plugins/system-dashboard/), should you prefer a single plugin that does more.

 ### Give Back